 I'd had a Palindrometer on order from Funklogic's UK distributor for nearly two years of waiting in vain, but spotted one on eBay, so I got it sent directly from the United States.
 Before you mod me down for an excessive carbon footprint, choking on your Brazilian mange tout, I must tell you that this is a unique and specialist bit of kit: there really is nothing else quite like it.

-It arrived before I could say "PULL UP" - oh WOW!!! :-) This beautiful work of art is clearly produced by a higher intelligence.
+It arrived before I could say "PULL UP" - oh WOW!!! :-) This beautiful work of art is clearly produced by a higher intelligence; these 2010 photos (to be replaced soon) don't do it justice.
 I swiftly installed this amazing machine in the place reserved for it in my rack, a prominent central location reachable from the mix-position, so as to be always close at hand should the vibe require it.
 It adds a vital touch of grace when a project is in need of a little extra je ne sais quoi...

 On powering it up I am totally beside myself!
 Firstly I must describe the tone colour it imparts: darker than my CLM preamps, although more vibrant than my MicroWave, and much richer than any Lexicon.
 The closest comparison would be Tube-Tech.
 The minimal but chunky aesthetic is catching: now I want all my outboard gear to be huge with big dials!
 Imagine a modern modular synth or DAW control surface with proper-sized mil-spec knobs and illuminated switches...